LTUC/amman-dotnet-401d2/Curriculum/Class42/facilitator/README.md

 ## General comments

-The "Lab" for this assignment is to create a [vulnerability report](/../../ECOM_Project.md) for their ECOM project.
+The "Lab" for this assignment is to create a [vulnerability report](/../../ECOM_Project.md) for their E-COM project.
 This will be included in the final submission.